 General "pick and place" (chucking) operations are frequently handled with NASH equipment.
 Pre-engineered package systems are also available.

 During processing, thermoplastics are melted in an extruder and degassed in the extruder's screw section.
 A vacuum is used to extract gaseous and vaporous components from the melt.
-All low-molecular substances are extracted to obtain optimal quality thermoplastic with a smoother surface, more strength, better insulating properties and a lower offgassing rate.
+All low-molecular substances are extracted to obtain optimal quality thermoplastic with a smoother surface, more strength, better insulating properties, and a lower off-gassing rate.

 When producing hollow glassware large volumes of compressed air and vacuum are required.
-High quality and reliability of all units and components is of prime importance.
+High quality and reliability of all units and components are of prime importance.
 For continuous 24-hour operation, NASH WITTIG rotary vane compressors and vacuum pumps offer ideal solutions.

 Compressed air is used to fill in the blanks on production machines.
 A compressed air system is needed to control the various shaping devices and the general air supply of the factory.

-Sterilization of various devices and equipment is a vital necessity in all medical practices, hospitals, laboratories and pharmaceutical facilities.
+Sterilization of various devices and equipment is a vital necessity in all medical practices, hospitals, laboratories, and pharmaceutical facilities.
 Sterilizers run through 3 distinct cycles: